-Governmental Funds - The District's basic services are included in governmental funds, which generally focus on 1) how cash and other financial assets that can readily be converted to cash flow in and out, and 2) the balances left at year-end that are available for spending.
+Governmental Funds - The District's basic services are included in governmental funds, which generally focus on 1) how cash and other financial assets that can be readily be converted to cash flow in and out, and 2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps to determine whether there are more or less financial resources that can be spent in the near future to finance the District's programs.
 Because this information does not encompass the additional long-term focus of the government-wide statements, we provide additional information (reconciliation schedules) immediately following the governmental funds statements that explain the relationship (or differences) between these two types of financial statement presentations.

 Fiduciary Funds - The District is a trustee, or fiduciary, for assets that belong to other organizations.
 The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
-The District's fiduciary activities are reported in a separate Statement of Fiduciary Net Position.
+The District's fiduciary activities are reported in a separate Statement of Fiduciary Net Position and a Statement of Changes in Fiduciary Net Position.
 We exclude these activities from the government-wide financial statements because the District cannot use these assets to finance its operations.

-The District maintains one type of fiduciary fund.
-The Agency Fund reports resources held by the District in a custodial capacity for individuals, private organizations and other governments.
+The District maintains two types of fiduciary funds.
+The Agency fund which reports resources held by the District in a custodial capacity for individuals, private organizations and other governments.
+The Private Purpose Trust Fund accounts for assets where the principal is considered non-expendable and a portion of the earnings may be spent.